-What really the tree special, was when a Christian neighbour brought us her tiny baby Jesus and a few plastic animals to put at the base of our tree.
-My son then in turn gave her a star he had made and coloured, fro her to put at the top of her tree.
+What really the tree special, was when a Christian neighbor brought us her tiny baby Jesus and a few plastic animals to put at the base of our tree.
+My son then, in turn, gave her a star he had made and colored, for her to put at the top of her tree.
 So kind considering they are poor, and so special!
 We were able to give her many things and some other decorations over the coming days to Christmas.

 I had wanted to cook our own Christmas meal, but ingredients were hard to come by, and though we had a kitchen we had no functioning oven, so I had to give up on that idea.
 This Christmas would just have to be different for us.

 We went to several of the large ritzy hotels and looked at the decorations, but really only one had great lights.
 Others just had a tree.
 We did find one big tree at Havana Libre – a large hotel.

 We also found a Spanish Santa on the streets.

 We booked in for a Christmas Eve dinner at a restaurant that had a family show.
 Wow, were we happy when we found this?
 We went to the National for pre-dinner drinks and caught a Coco taxi to get there.

 But as Santa is not part of the local culture, the ‘family show’ commenced at midnight.
 We were not told this when we booked.
 But the restaurant was decorated pretty well, and the socially privileged of Cuba seemed to all be there.
 We enjoyed dressing up for the occasion, but we missed being with friends and family.